 Today, hiring managers will look beyond degrees, certifications, or technical skills, but they will evaluate an applicant’s soft skills as well.
 The fact of the matter is that your credentials might well get you the job interview, but your soft skills will get you the job offer.

 Soft Skills, What’s That All About?

 You need well-rounded soft skills to be successful in the workplace.
 These are the interpersonal traits and skills you require to thrive among coworkers.
 Soft skills include how well you can solve problems, how you manage assignments and work in general, and in what way you’re interacting with colleagues.

 And because practically all jobs require employees to be able to engage with coworkers in some sort of way, hiring and recruiting managers will always be on the lookout for applicants with well-rounded soft skills.

 Check out this list of soft skills that employers are valuing highly these days:

 - Adaptability to Change

 - Positive Attitude

-Many GED students acquire some of these skills during the online GED prep classes.
+Many GED students acquire some of these skills during online GED prep classes.
 Perseverance and adaptability to change are part of the successful completion of the online GED prep.

-Many adult students have already developed their soft skills and this will definitely increase their chances of fighting unemployment, getting a good job and a rewarding career, and improving the living conditions for themselves and their loved ones.
+Many adult students have already developed their soft skills, and this will definitely increase their chances of fighting unemployment, getting a good job and a rewarding career, and improving the living conditions for themselves and their loved ones.